-It shall be the duty of the Treasurer to oversee: (1) collection of all dues and amounts payable to the Society and deposit the funds to the credit of the Society in a bank approved by the Board of Directors; (2) maintenance of suitable books of account with respect to all receipts and expenditures made in behalf of the Society; (3) payment of expenses sanctioned by the Board of Directors, and (4) performance of all other duties usually pertaining to that office.
+It shall be the duty of the Treasurer to coordinate with the head of the accounting department of the Society to monitor the: (1) collection of all dues and amounts payable to the Society and deposit the funds to the credit of the Society in a bank approved by the Board of Directors; (2) maintenance of suitable books of account with respect to all receipts and expenditures made in behalf of the Society; (3) payment of expenses sanctioned by the Board of Directors, and (4) performance of all other duties usually pertaining to that office.

-The directors and officers, with the exception of the non-member Director-at-large and the Secretary, shall be elected from the Fellow Members.
-In the event that a vacancy shall arise, the remaining directors shall elect a replacement to fill such vacancy for the unexpired term.
+At leaast three of the Directors-at-large, excluding the non-member Community Member Director-at-large, and all of the officers, with the exception of the Secretary, shall be elected from the Fellow Members.
+In the event that a vacancy shall arise, the remaining directors shall elect a replacement from the same member class to fill such vacancy for the unexpired term.

 The term for which the officers shall be elected shall be one year, except for the Treasurer who shall be elected for a two year term.
 All officers shall continue to hold their offices until their successors are elected.
 The Vice Chair shall, without further vote, become Chair the following year.

-The Chair shall, by December 1 of each year, appoint a nominating committee consisting of the Past Chair, a director whose term does not expire for another year, and three other Fellow Members of the Society who are neither officers nor directors, which committee shall nominate one Fellow Member for each office except Chair and Secretary, and one candidate for each expiring term of director.
+The Chair shall, by December 1 of each year, appoint a nominating committee consisting of the Immediate Past Chair, a director whose term does not expire for another year, and three other Fellow Members of the Society who are neither officers nor directors, which committee shall nominate one Fellow Member for each office except Chair and Secretary, and one candidate for each director whose term is expiring.
 Its report shall be sent to the membership by February 1.
 Any 50 Fellow Members of the Society may submit independent nominations, provided that such nominations be filed with the Secretary by March 15.
 In event there are such nominations:

-a) The Secretary shall, by April 15, send by first class mail to each Fellow Member of the Society, at the last known address as shown by the records of the Secretary, a printed ballot containing the names of all nominees for each office for which there is a contest.
-These ballots shall be accompanied by return envelopes addressed to the business office of the Chief Teller.
+a) The Secretary shall, by April 15, in a manner approved by the Board of Directors, send to each Fellow Member of the Society, at the last known address as shown by the records of the Secretary, a ballot containing the names of all nominees for each office for which there is a contest.
+These ballots shall be returned to the business address of the Chief Teller.

-b) The Chair shall appoint three tellers, one of whom shall be designated as Chief Teller, whose duty it shall be to count the ballots which shall have been received up to 5:00 p.m. of April 30.
-The candidates receiving the largest number of votes shall be declared elected.
+b) The Chair shall appoint three tellers, one of whom shall be designated as Chief Teller, and all of whom shall be Fellow Members, whose duty it shall be to count the ballots which shall have been received up to 5:00 p.m. on April 30.
+The candidates receiving the plurality of votes for each contested position shall be declared elected.

 In cases where there has been only one candidate for an office, or only three candidates for directors, such candidates shall be declared elected after the deadline for nominations has passed.